-If you have a fungal nail infection that causes quality-of-life problems, such as discomfort, pain, or embarrassment, you may decide to treat it.
+If you have a fungal nail infection that causes quality-of-life problems, such as discomfort, pain, or embarrassment, you should contact us today.

 Even after apparently successful treatment with antifungal pills, a fungal nail infection can return, either as a new infection or as regrowth of the original fungi.
 Severe toenail infections, particularly those involving a big toes, are difficult to treat and tend to recur.
 If you have a mild fungal infection or are concerned about the risks of oral antifungal medicine, consider using a topical treatment.
 At our office, we have Formula 3 topical medication for sale which has shown great results!
 We're here to help you cure your toenail fungus for good.